8 Best Summer Beers for Summer (or Pretending It’s Summer)

 Lagunitas Island Beats

-Here’s another beer that channels tropical flavors like hibiscus, guava, and passionfruit—all with the power of hops!
+This summer beer channels tropical flavors like hibiscus, guava, and passion fruit—all with the power of hops!
 It’s like a magic trick for your mouth!
-Lagunitas Island Beats is much more overtly tropical than Ballast Point’s offering.
-And this one comes in at 5% (versus Ballast Point’s 7%), so you can cart a few to the beach and kick back during the day.
+Lagunitas Island Beats is a little bit lighter on the hops than some of the other tropical beers we tried.
+But it’s definitely not a fruit beer.
+And this one comes in at 5%, so you can cart a few to the beach and kick back during the day.

 Rating: